close icon

 Tweet This

-How does bcrypt
+How does 'bcrypt' work?

-, used the expensive key setup phase of the Blowfish cipher to develop a new key setup algorithm for Blowfish named "eksblowfish", which stands for "expensive key schedule Blowfish."
+Provos and Mazières, the designers of bcrypt, used the expensive key setup phase of the Blowfish cipher to develop a new key setup algorithm for Blowfish named "eksblowfish", which stands for "expensive key schedule Blowfish."

 What's "key setup"?
 According to Ian Howson, a software engineer at NVIDIA: "Most ciphers consist of a key setup phase and an operation phase.
 During key setup, the internal state is initialised.
 During operation, input ciphertext or plaintext is encrypted or decrypted.
-Key setup only needs to be conducted once for each key that is used"
+Key setup only needs to be conducted once for each key that is used" bcrypt runs in two phases:

 Phase 1:

-spends a lot of time running an expensive key schedule which consists of performing a key derivation where we derive a set of subkeys from a primary key.
+A function called EksBlowfishSetup is setup using the desired cost, the salt, and the password to initialize the state of eksblowfish.
+Then, bcrypt spends a lot of time running an expensive key schedule which consists of performing a key derivation where we derive a set of subkeys from a primary key.
 Here, the password is used as the primary key.
 In case that the user selected a bad or short password, we stretch that password/key into a longer password/key.
 The aforementioned practice is also known as key stretching.

 What we are going through this first phase is to promote key strengthening to slow down calculations which in turn also slow down attackers.